KodyFintak/media-style-sheet/README.md

 Media Query Extension to React-Native StyleSheets

-This is a drop and replace for `StyleSheet.create` that
+This is a drop and replace for `StyleSheet.create` that allows you to create custom MediaQuery like options to dynamically apply styles.

 ## Install